thiagokoster/napful/README.md

 ## Current features
 - **List Requests**: Easily list all requests saved in the requests folder.
 - **Execute Requests**: Run a specific request by name.
-- **Environment variable support**: Define environment variables in a `.env` file or as actual environment variables to customize your API requests on the fly.

 ## Getting Started
 To get started, you can clone the repository and compile the project using Cargo: